karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 `my_slice` will then be a slice of type `[]f32` with any size between 0 and 1000.

-The difference between these two examples is that in the second example I moved the `$T` to the name instead of having it on the type.
+The difference between these two examples is that in the second example I moved the `$T` to the parameter name instead of having it on the type.
 We see in the second example that the type of `$T` is typeid, which is the "type of types".
 We can then use T in the code to refer to this type.
 Note that we cannot just type `T: typeid` in the parameter list, the `$` has to be there so that the compiler knows we intend to use this value as a compile-time constant.
 You can have procs that have a parameter `T: typeid`, but then T would not be possible to use at compile-time.
 We need T to be usable at compile-time because we write `[]T` further down, and `[]T` is itself a type, which must be known at compile-time.

 We can also see it like this: In the first example we made a proc that accepts a parameter of a generic type.
 We can in that proc then use both the value and the type.
 In the second example we only needed a type, there was no value to send in!